theQRL/docs.theqrl.org/_docs/developers/ots.md

 To aid in keeping track of the OTS keys used, QRL utilizes OTS Bitfield tracking.
 This allows a way to keep track of the first 4096 OTS keys and can determine where you are in the merkle tree based on previously used keys.

 There are a few oddities with the OTS keys.
-* First the OTS bitfield will only automatically track every OTS keys usage up to position {{ layout.v.general.otskeys }}.
+* First the OTS bitfield will only automatically track every OTS keys usage up to position {{ layout.v.qrlConf.bitfield }}.
-* The first {{ layout.v.general.otskeys }} keys can be used in any order, jumping around here is OK.
+* The first {{ layout.v.qrlConf.bitfield }} keys can be used in any order, jumping around here is OK.
 * Once you have advanced past the bitfield limit, you must use the keys in ascending order, as the last valid OTS position is recorded with a counter.
 Beyond the bitfield limit if you skip ahead and miss an OTS key position you will not be able to return back below that position and make a valid transaction.

 | Keys | Info |